Right to silence: Philippines

 The 1987 Constitution of the Philippines, in section 12(1) of Article 3 (Bill of Rights), states:

 This was expanded into a caution during arrest under Republic Act 7438.
 Previously, informing arrested persons of their rights occurred long after arrest, if it ever occurred at all.

 Section 17 of the Bill of Rights further states that "[n]o person shall be compelled to be a witness against himself", meaning a person has the right not to serve as a witness in cases in which they are the defendant so as to avoid self-incrimination.

 Punishments for law enforcement officers who fail to read suspects their rights, under RA7438, are severe: besides a fine of 6,000 Philippine pesos, officials may be jailed for between eight and ten years.

 In the 1999 case People vs Mahinay, G.R.
-No. 122485, the Supreme Court of the Philippines was asked to consider the case of Larry Mahinay y Amparado, a man convicted of the rape and murder of a 12-year-old girl, the neighbor of his employer.
+No. 122485, the Supreme Court of the Philippines was asked to consider the case of Larry Mahinay y Amparado, a man convicted of the rape and murder of a 12-year-old girl, the neighbour of his employer.
 Mahinay confessed but later retracted his confession, claiming that he made it due to fear surrounding his imprisonment and not actual guilt.
 Mahinay claimed that the police officers attacked him and threatened to kill him if he would not confess, and they did not inform him of his right to remain silent until after he had already confessed and all that remained was to sign the confession.

 There was no physical evidence to back up Mahinay's claims, and his attorney claimed that Mahinay was read his rights before he confessed.
 In its decision to affirm Mahinay's conviction, the court declared:

 But the court also declared the following, which has since become a landmark decision in the rights of the accused in the Philippines, and is sometimes referred to as the Mahinay doctrine: